mattbeckley/PDALIntro/IntrotoPDAL_Part3.md

 ![QGIS Add Point Cloud](./images/QGIS_AddPC.png)

 - QGIS will visualize the point classifications by default.
-To visualize other parameters (e.g. "Z"), opent the properties for the point cloud layer.
+To visualize other parameters (e.g. "Z"), open the properties for the point cloud layer.
 Change the classification to "Attribute by Ramp", and change the attribute to "Z".

 ![QGIS visualize Z](./images/QGIS_VizZ.png)